followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/filterType.md

 - **exclude**
 All values in the header filter are selected initially, and the user changes the filter by clearing the selection of certain values, that is, by excluding them.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `FilterType` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `FilterType` enum.
 This enum accepts the following values: `Include` and `Exclude`.

 #####See Also#####
 - **columns[]** | [filterValues]({basewidgetpath}/Configuration/columns/#filterValues)